John L. Lewis: World War II

+Lewis (right) confers with Thomas Kennedy (left), Secretary-Treasurer of the UMW, and Pery Tetlow (center), president of UMW District 17, at the War Labor Board conference of January 15, 1943, discussing the anthracite coal miners' strike.

 In the presidential election of 1940, Lewis rejected Roosevelt and supported Republican Wendell Willkie.
 The reasons for Lewis' souring on FDR and his New Deal are still contested.
 Some cite his frustration over FDR's response to the General Motors and "Little Steel" strikes of 1937, or the President's purported rejection of Lewis' proposal to join him on the 1940 Democratic ticket.
 Others point to power struggles within the CIO as the motivation for Lewis' actions.
 Lewis drew fierce criticism from most union leaders.
 Reuben Soderstrom, President of the Illinois State Federation of Labor, ripped his former ally apart in the press, saying he had become "the most imaginative, the most efficient, the most experienced truth-twisting windbag that this nation has yet produced."
 Lewis failed to persuade his fellow members.
 On election day, 85% of CIO members supported Roosevelt, thus rejecting Lewis's leadership.
 He resigned as president of the CIO but kept control of the UMWA.

 Prior to the Japanese attack on Pearl Harbor, Lewis was staunchly opposed to American entry into World War II.
 Initially, he tapped into the anti-militarism that animated the left wing of the CIO.
 He publicly opposed the prospect of a peacetime draft as "associated with fascism, totalitarianism and the breakdown of civil liberties," claiming in his 1940 Labor Day speech that there was "something sinister about the attempt to force conscription upon our nation, with no revelation of the purposes for which conscription is sought."
 Lewis' opposition to American intervention continued after the leftist coalition against it had splintered.
 In August 1941 he joined Herbert Hoover, Alfred Landon, Charles Dawes, and other prominent conservatives in their appeal to Congress to halt President Roosevelt's "step-by-step projection of the United States into undeclared war."
 This action earned him the enmity of those on the left, including Lee Pressman and Len De Caux.

 After the Japanese attack on Pearl Harbor on December 7, 1941, Lewis threw his full support behind FDR's government, stating "When the nation is attacked every American must rally to its support.
 All other consideration becomes insignificant...With all other citizens I join in the support of our government to the day of its ultimate triumph over Japan and all other enemies."

 In October 1942, Lewis withdrew the UMWA from the CIO.
 Six months later, he substantively violated organized labor's no-strike pledge, spurring President Roosevelt to seize the mines.
 The strike damaged the public's perception of organized labor generally and Lewis specifically; the Gallup poll of June 1943 showed 87% disapproval of Lewis.
 Some have asserted that Lewis' actions produced shortages which crippled wartime production in the defense industry.